 Erin Cronin, Class of 2022

-Erin is working on a social enterprise which produces funds that will go towards ending "academic hazing" on college campuses by providing fun activities for students as well as providing workshops for professors!
+During the 2019-20 academic year, Erin worked on a social enterprise which produces funds that will go towards ending "academic hazing" on college campuses by providing fun activities for students as well as providing workshops for professors!

 Christopher Gaeta, Class of 2022